 Facts about Airbus in China

-Over 1,000 aircraft are in service in China today.
+Over 1,300 aircraft are in service in China today.
 In 1994, there were barely 20.
-The number of aircraft being delivered to Chinese customers represents more than 20% of our total production worldwide.
+The number of aircraft being delivered to Chinese customers represents nearly 25% of our total production worldwide.

 Growth and evolvement have been a constant in the history of Airbus in China since 1994, when the company officially established in the country.
 Airbus opened its first assembly line outside Europe in Tianjin in 2008, and the company has expanded its in-service fleet by 50 times in less than 2 decades.
 In December 2013, the company delivered its 1,000th aircraft and aims to reach 2,000 by 2020, pushing its market share above 50%.

-More than 1,300 employees currently work for Airbus in China and its joint ventures.
+More than 1,300 employees currently work for Airbus Commercial Aircraft in China and its joint ventures.
 The company and its Divisions are present in multiple locations across the country

 Some companies go to China and they prepare their strategies based on what they think is best, rather than what the local customer thinks is best.
 It's very important to understand not only the language but also the business culture.
 This is something that Airbus recognised early on.